What is Essential Pain Management UK?

 Non-pharmacological, including the role of psychology in pain experience

-Materials for the complete EPM course are freely available and provide useful insight into the RAT structure but use of the entire course is not mandatory.
+Materials for the complete EPM course are freely available via the links below and provide useful insight into the RAT structure but use of the entire course is not mandatory.
 The RAT framework can be used as a standard anchor by anyone teaching pain management and new teaching sessions with specific objectives can be easily built within this context.
 Any existing pain teaching can be framed within the RAT model with ease.